SiberiaField/PML_Course/README.md

 # Tasks

-This branch contains solutions of some basic tasks from the PLM course
+This branch contains solutions of some basic tasks from the PML course

 ## Task 1: Feature variance analysis